TriplyDB/Documentation/docs/ratt/index.md

    yarn ratt main.js
    ```

    This should create a file called `example.ttl` that contains the one created statement.
-Contact <mailto:support@triply.cc> if this does not work on your system.
+Contact [support@triply.cc](mailto:support@triply.cc) if this does not work on your system.

 In the next section we extend this minimal pipeline by uploading the results to a TriplyDB instance.